Mummers Parade 2022: Everything You Need To Know

-The last city-sanctioned parade took place in 2020 before the pandemic started.READ MORE: Philadelphia Area Residents Wait In Long Lines For COVID-19 Tests As Cases Rise In Delaware Valley
+The 2022 event will take place Sunday, Jan.
+2 due to rain.
+The last city-sanctioned parade took place in 2020 before the pandemic started.READ MORE: Organizers Push Annual Mummers Parade To Sunday Due To Rain

 With the Mummers Parade returning to Broad Street, CBS3 put together a guide below for everything you need to know about the parade if you plan on going or live in the surrounding areas.